 It is remarkable that the representative economist simply does not accept the obvious even when politely told by one of the greatest mathematicians: “Walras approached Poincaré for his approval. ...
 But Poincaré was devoutly committed to applied mathematics and did not fail to notice that utility is a nonmeasurable magnitude. ...
 He also wondered about the premises of Walras’s mathematics: It might be reasonable, as a first approximation, to regard men as completely self-interested, but the assumption of perfect foreknowledge ‘perhaps requires a certain reserve’.”
 (Porter, 1994, p.
 154)

 What Walras’ neoclassical heirs can either not see or not accept is that they are in the wrong research program: “The failure to find such a law [between desire, belief and action] or any approximation to it that actually improves our ability to predict consumer behaviour any better than Adam Smith could have resulted on the one hand in a reinterpretation of the aims of economic theory away from explaining individual human action, ...”
 (Rosenberg, 1994, p.
 224)

 And this is the spoilsport. “... if we wish to place economic science upon a solid basis, we must make it completely independent of psychological assumptions and philosophical hypotheses.”
 (Slutzky, quoted in Mirowski, 1995, p.
 362)

-Because economics is definitively ‘not a science of behavior’ (Hudík, 2011), the aim of economic theory has to be changed.
+Because economics is definitive ‘not a science of behavior’ (Hudík, 2011), the subject matter of economic theory has to be changed.